-The Wellness Center offers our students mental health support and referral services to assist them in meeting their educational goals.
+The Wellness Center offers students mental health support and referral services to assist them in meeting their educational goals.

 - Our personal counselors are available to provide crisis intervention, assessment, support and referrals to students needing assistance adjusting to college life or experiencing mental health difficulties.
 This includes helping students to assess, identify and manage personal and mental health difficulties within the context of their academic experience, and connecting students to appropriate resources.

 - Information shared with a personal counselor is confidential unless disclosure is required to prevent clear and imminent danger to the student or others, or when legal requirements demand that confidential information be revealed.
 When disclosure is required, only information that is essential will be revealed and the student will be informed to the best extent possible.